Messaging Overview

 -

-Once a number is SMS-enabled and assigned to a provider and destination, FS PBX seamlessly handles the full messaging lifecycle: receiving inbound messages, delivering them to users, and sending outbound replies.
+Once a number is messaging-enabled and assigned to a provider and destination, FS PBX handles the full messaging lifecycle: receiving inbound messages, delivering them to users, and sending outbound replies through the correct provider.